ziotom78/raytracing_course/tomasi-ray-tracing-08b.md

 -   This kind of problem is common even in professional projects: there is a potential error condition that the tests do not cover, which is therefore not discovered during implementation.

--   Today we will see the right way to correct the error; in the next theory lesson we will discuss "debugging" at a higher level.
+-   Today we will see the right way to correct the error; next week we will discuss "debugging" at a higher level.

 # Correcting a Bug